30+ ideas to know how to boost employee morale at work

 30. Compete in a recycling competition

-Here’s a fun idea to boost morale at work: Divide employees into four teams.
+Here’s a fun idea to keep a high employee morale : Divide employees into four teams.
 Assign each team a category of items to recycle: paper, plastic, aluminum, and glass.
 See which team can recycle the most items within a set time to determine the winner.

 Discover our latest content on Employee Engagement